johnrscott/riscv_proc/mini-cpu/2_design.md

 * **Outputs (combinational)**
   * `pc`: 64-bit read-only net of `pc`

-The program counter is used to address the `instruction_memory`
+The program counter is used to address the `instruction_memory`.

 ## Instruction memory `instruction_memory`